aoliver44/taxaHFE/README.md

 ```

---subject_identifier: this is a column that identifies the sample or subject ID.
+--subject_identifier: this is a column that identifies the sample or subject ID in the input metadata.
 All subjectIDs should be unique.

---label: the name of the column in your input dataset that you are trying to predict with HFE.
+--label: the name of the column in your input metadata that you are trying to predict with HFE.
 Can be a factor or continous.

 --feature_type: is the label a factor or a continous variable?